byashimov/yarn/README.rst

     4

-Could be used to get multiple results:
+Can be used to get multiple results:

 .. code-block:: python